Competition law: Mergers and acquisitions

-What amounts to a substantial lessening of, or significant impediment to competition is usually answered through empirical study.
+The question of what amounts to a substantial lessening of, or significant impediment to competition is usually answered through empirical study.
 The market shares of the merging companies can be assessed and added, although this kind of analysis only gives rise to presumptions, not conclusions.
 The Herfindahl-Hirschman Index is used to calculate the "density" of the market, or what concentration exists.
-Aside from the maths, it is important to consider the product in question and the rate of technical innovation in the market.
+It is also important to consider the product in question and the rate of technical innovation in the market.
 A further problem of collective dominance, or oligopoly through "economic links" can arise, whereby the new market becomes more conducive to collusion.
-It is relevant how transparent a market is, because a more concentrated structure could mean firms can coordinate their behavior more easily, whether firms can deploy deterrents and whether firms are safe from a reaction by their competitors and consumers.
-The entry of new firms to the market, and any barriers that they might encounter should be considered.
-If firms are shown to be creating an uncompetitive concentration, in the US they can still argue that they create efficiencies enough to outweigh any detriment, and similar reference to "technical and economic progress" is mentioned in Art.
+It is relevant how transparent a market is, because a more concentrated structure could make it easier for firms to coordinate their behavior.
+Transparency also allows for informed predictions of whether firms can deploy effective deterrents and are safe from a reaction by their competitors and consumers.
+The entry of new firms to the market and any barriers that they might encounter should also be considered.
+In the US, if firms are observed to be creating a concentration leading to a noncompetitive environment, a defensible stance is that they create efficiencies enough to outweigh any detriment.
+This is of similar reference to the "technical and economic progress" as mentioned in Art.
 2 of the ECMR.
-Another defense might be that a firm which is being taken over is about to fail or go insolvent, and taking it over leaves a no less competitive state than what would happen anyway.
+Another possible defense might be that the firm which is being taken over is about to fail or go insolvent, and the resulting competitive state would not be lessened.
+This is known as the "failing firm defense" and has been a regular feature of the U.S. Horizontal Merger Guidelines since 1982.
 Mergers vertically in the market are rarely of concern, although in AOL/Time Warner the European Commission required that a joint venture with a competitor Bertelsmann be ceased beforehand.
-The EU authorities have also focused lately on the effect of conglomerate mergers, where companies acquire a large portfolio of related products, though without necessarily dominant shares in any individual market.
+The EU authorities have also focused on the effect of conglomerate mergers, where companies acquire a large portfolio of related products, though without necessarily dominant shares in any individual market.

 Intellectual property, innovation and competition

 Competition law has become increasingly intertwined with intellectual property, such as copyright, trademarks, patents, industrial design rights and in some jurisdictions trade secrets.
-It is believed that promotion of innovation through enforcement of intellectual property rights may promote as well as limit competitiveness.
-The question rests on whether it is legal to acquire monopoly through accumulation of intellectual property rights.
-In which case, the judgment needs to decide between giving preference to intellectual property rights or to competitiveness:
+It is believed that promotion of innovation through enforcement of intellectual property rights may both promote and limit competitiveness.
+The question then relies on whether it is legal to acquire monopoly through accumulation of intellectual property rights, In which case the judgment decides between giving preference to intellectual property rights or to competitiveness: